Step-by-Step Guide: Analyzing Oracle LMS Tool Output for Database Licensing

 Database Instance: ORCL1 Edition = Oracle Database Enterprise Edition (19.12.0.0.0) Database Instance: ORCL2 Edition = Oracle Database Standard Edition 2 (19.12.0.0.0)

 This tells us ORCL1 is EE (which means we must check for any EE options used), and ORCL2 is SE2 (which cannot use EE-only options or packs).
-Document these for each instance. - Version and Patch Level: Note the version (e.g., 11g, 12c, 19c) since some features became available or licensable only in certain versions.
-For instance, Oracle Multitenant (Pluggable Databases) is a feature introduced in 12c; if you have 12c or later, the LMS output might mention if multitenant is in use (which is an EE option).
-Also, Standard Edition licensing rules changed in 12c (SE2 replaced SE/SE1, with core/socket limits), which might be relevant if analyzing hardware limits.
+Document these for each instance. - Version and Patch Level: Note the version (e.g., 11g, 12c, 19c), as some features become available or licensable only in certain versions.
+For instance, Oracle Multitenant (Pluggable Databases) is a feature introduced in 12c.
+If you have 12c or later, the LMS output may mention if multitenant is in use, which is an Enterprise Edition (EE) option.
+Also, the licensing rules for Standard Edition changed in 12c (SE2 replaced SE/SE1, with core/socket limits), which may be relevant when analyzing hardware limits.

 Step 3: Analyze Database Options Usage (Partitioning, Advanced Compression, etc.)